inspire-eu-validation/download-service/sos-pre-defined/at4-12-language-capabilities-default.md

 The multiplicity of [Abstract](#abstract) is one.

+Besides 'Title' and 'Abstract' elements, the requirement mention 'Description' and 'Offering Names' fields.
+But it is not clear where these fields are located in xml structure.

 ## Contextual XPath references

-The namespace prefixes used as described in [README.md](http://inspire.ec.europa.eu/id/ats/download-service/sos-tg-1.0/sos-pre-defined/README#namespaces).
+The namespace prefixes used as described in [README.md](./README#namespaces).

 | Abbreviation                                               |  XPath expression (relative to /sos:Capabilities) |
 | ---------------------------------------------------------- | ------------------------------------------------------------------------- |